 (Paid users = a minimum of three users on a paid subscription plan)

-To replicate the Slack success story of outsourcing, you need to be careful in choosing your outsourcing partner.
+To replicate the Slack success story of outsourcing, you need to be careful in choosing your outsourcing provider.

-We offer 6 tips critical to optimize your outsourcing ROI (Return on Investment).
+6 Tips Critical to Grow your Outsourcing ROI (Return on Investment)

 Rigorous research on actual outsourcing experiences combined with hardcore numbers informs our suggested indicators.

 Tip 1.
-How To Choose The Right Outsourcing Partner
+How To Choose The Right Outsourcing Provider

 Invest the same amount of time and energy in selecting your outsourcing partner as when you recruit an in-house team member.
 Do your research to identify agencies and shortlist them before you begin the interview process.